kernelmachine/kernelmachine.github.io/_posts/2023-04-27-fellowship-statement-advice.md

 However, make sure the proposal is cohesive with a *single* overarching idea.
 It's tempting to talk about all the random ideas you have, but it's better to convey one solid, well thought-out idea with lots of different sub-directions, than a maze of 50 ideas that may not be related to one another.

-### Make sure to tie your interests with the sponsors' interests
+### Tie your interests with the sponsor's interests

-Building on the previous point, remember that, while this statement might be like your "thesis proposal lite", you need to make sure that the ideas are interesting to the sponsor!
-Do a bit of research on the sponsor's research or application areas, and try to tie in your directions to what they might be doing.
+Remember that, while this statement might be like your "thesis proposal lite", the ideas should eb interesting to the sponsor!
+Do a bit of research on the sponsor's research or application areas, and try to tie in your directions to what they might be working on.
 For example, I chose to add a few sentences around how my work is applicable to Bloomberg's interest in building models for breaking news, where domains are rapidly updating and modularity is useful.

 ### Speculate on the future